biggybass/acoustics-and-psychoacoustics/topics/ear.md

 #### Middle ear: Physiology

 - The malleus is fixed to the eardrum.
-It pulls it inwards when it is at rest, thus the eardrum appears concave.
+It pulls the eardrum inwards when it is at rest, thus the eardrum appears concave.
 - The stapes footplate, is attached to the oval window of the conchlea.